fescate/docker-node-oracle/README.md

 ## Versions

-Edit the docker file with your prefered node version and make a build
+Edit the docker file with your prefered node version and build

 ```
 FROM node:{VERSION}